SSH Public Key Authentication: How to Configure

 How to Use Public Key Authentication with SSH

-The SSH public key authentication has four steps:
+SSH public key authentication is a four-step process:

 1. Generate a private and public key, known as the key pair.
-The private key stays on the local machine.
+The private key must be stored securely on the local machine.

-2. Add the corresponding public key to the server.
+2. Copy the corresponding public key to the remote server to enable key-based authentication.

-3. The server stores and marks the public key as approved.
+3. The remote server stores the public key in the authorized_keys file and marks it as authorized.

 Linux and macOS